510(k)

 Do you have to use the PreSTAR template?

 Nope.
-The PreSTAR version 0.1 is a beta version and 100% optional.
-However, I like it better than my own templates.
+The PreSTAR version 0.2 is a beta version and 100% optional.
+However, I like it better than my templates.
 Your design team can still have individual documents for the user manual, device description, and testing plan.
 We attach the document using the button that says “Add Attachment” (see screen capture below).

 Device Description screen capture for prestar 1024x576 FDA Pre Submission Format and Content Requirements